CribberSix/QuickTimer/README.md

 # Usage

+The entire functionality is documented on [readthedocs](https://quicktimer.readthedocs.io/en/latest/quicktimer.html#module-quicktimer).

 The two main commands are `take_time()` and `fancy_print()`.

-Both can be used without any parameters, although you should pass at least a description to `take_time("Finished x!")` to make full use of this module.
+Both can be used without any parameters, although you should pass at least a description to `take_time("Finished x!")` to add some context to your measurements.

+You can either make use of the default output method (`print` to the console) or you can pass a custom function: for instance to pass the messages to a logger.

+## Using the default output method `print`

+When no `output_func` parameter is passed during instantiation, it defaults to `print` the messages to the console as follows:

 ```python